JamieHeather/immunoseq2airr/README.md

 These inconsistencies seem to be less frequent in more recently uploaded datasets, but YMMV.

 Also note that Adaptive datasets are often liberal with what they determine to be an in-frame (i.e. potentially productive) rearrangement.
 This script requires there both to be an 'In' in the 'sequenceStatus' column and for there to be something present in the CDR3 field.
 However I've seen cases where there's an 'In' and the CDR3 field contains something that clearly just a partial CDR3 at best (e.g. 'YQLIW') which is extremely unlikely to represent a genuine fully-sequenced productive TCR, so post-processing sanity checks are advised.

-## Plans

-This script is likely to evolve.
-At the very least it should be updating to Python 3, now that Python 2 is discontinued.
-I will also strive to update it to cover additional 'v2' file formats, and potentially also to adapt to any changes to the AIRR Community Standard as it develops.